 You don’t need to look for them in specialized websites, spend a lot of money, or hire someone 4 or 8 hours a day.
 This VA might be someone you know, or even a friend.
 Someone who can spend 1-2 hours a day taking care of your customers.

 My partner works with a friend for his Web Design Estonian company, Woloweb OÜ.
 She lives in Spain and can offer live support to his customers while we travel.
-Then, she adds some tasks for him at their team management tool or do a short meeting if necessary.
+Then, she adds some tasks for him at their team management tool or does a short meeting if necessary.

 For a small amount of money, he has someone who can take care of the customers while letting him time to focus on the business.